Maximinodotpy/articles/046 - Analog Clock with JavaScript/_blog/article.md

 ## Conclusion

-So that's it I hope you had a good time and that you learned something!
+So that's it.
+I hope you had a good time and that you learned something!

 Visit the [Demo](https://demos.maximmaeder.com/d/analog-clock-with-javascript).